MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

     1. For **Tenant ID**, enter the **directory (tenant) ID** that you recorded earlier for your Microsoft Entra ID app or **common** depending on the supported account types selected when you created the ADD app.
 To decide which value to assign, follow these criteria:

         - When creating the Microsoft Entra ID app, if you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)**, enter the tenant ID you recorded earlier for the Microsoft Entra ID app.
-        - However, if you selected **Accounts in any organizational directory (Any Microsoft Entra ID directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Microsoft Entra ID directory - Multi tenant)**, enter `common` instead of a tenant ID.
+        - However, if you selected **Accounts in any organizational directory (Any Microsoft Entra ID directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Entra ID directory - Multi tenant)**, enter `common` instead of a tenant ID.
 Otherwise, the Microsoft Entra ID app will verify through the tenant whose ID was selected and exclude personal MS accounts.

        This will be the tenant associated with the users who can be authenticated.
 For more information, see [Tenancy in Microsoft Entra ID](/azure/active-directory/develop/single-and-multi-tenant-apps).